f-o-a-m/chanterelle/README.md

 root of your project.
 It also supports the notion of dependencies (very rudimentary at the moment), as well as automatically generates PureScript bindings for your contracts using `purescript-web3-generator`.

 #### `chanterelle.json`
 A Chanterelle project is primarily described in `chanterelle.json`, which should be placed in the root of your project.
-A sample project is defined below, and explanations of the concepts defined follow based on the example.
+A sample project is defined below, and explanations of the concepts defined follow based on the example taken from the example [parking-dao](https://github.com/f-o-a-m/parking-dao) application.

 ```javascript
 {